microsoft/PartnerResources/_docs/Azure/AppDev/modernizing .net apps.md

 - app modernization
 ---

-# Learning Plan Resources for Modernizing Applications with Azure
+# Resources for Modernizing Applications with Azure

 ## Fundamentals